 Half of career navigation products serve the post-secondary market, while only 19% serve K-12 students.
 It is unsurprising then that middle and high school students feel uncertain when making decisions about their future education and career aspirations.
 In fact, our research at American Student Assistance (ASA) shows that a majority of Gen Z students experience feelings of anxiety, nervousness or being overwhelmed when they need to make decisions.
-One Midwestern high school student told us, “I had no idea whether this was a significant decision [or] what impact either decision had.”

 As we all know, Gen Z students are digital natives.
 Research from Pew shows that 95% of all U.S. teens say they have access to a smartphone; on average, this age group checks their devices 16 times per hour, and reports spending 12.5 hours streaming videos on their devices each day.
 At ASA, we conducted research to understand if there was a way to meet middle and high schoolers where they are when it comes to making important future decisions.
 We discovered that Gen Z isn’t only using technology for social media and entertainment, but also to help make informed decisions about their futures.

 Gen Z is spending some screen time exploring career opportunities through their phones and other devices.
 One in three high schoolers surveyed by ASA is using an app to explore a career field.
 Additionally, nearly half of the 600 students surveyed report getting information about future careers and fields from social media.
 Interestingly, a large majority of teens report discussing decisions with their support network, too; however, they first research on their own.